iyashwantsaini/EASTCDG/notes/2_etherium.md

 - Each node can contain a full copy of the blo@kchain
 - The 'blockchain' is a database that stores a record of every transaction that has ever taken place

 ## Interaction

 - for developers - web3.js is a javascript library that allows you to interact with the blockchain
 - for customers - Metamask, MistBrowser

+## Wei

+Wei is a unit of ether. (eg. paisa is a unit of rupee)